This page has been updated for 2018 taxes and may not apply to previous years.

-You martial status as of December 31 of the tax year you’re filing for will help determine what filing status you should use on your tax return.
+Your marital status, as of December 31 in the tax year you’re filing for, will determine what filing status you should use on your tax return.
 Here are the five different filing statuses the IRS recognizes:

-- Single - Generally, if you are unmarried, divorced or legally separated according to your state law, your filing status is Single.
+- Single - Generally, this status applies if you’re not married, or you’re divorced or legally separated from the marriage according to your state law.

-- Married Filing Jointly - If you are married, you and your spouse may file a joint return.
-If your spouse died during the year and you didn’t remarry, you may still file a joint return with that spouse for the year he or she died.
+- Married Filing Jointly - If you’re married, you and your spouse may file a joint return.
+If your spouse passed away during the year and you didn’t remarry, you may still file a joint return with that spouse for the year he or she died.

 - Married Filing Separately - If you’re married and decide to file separate returns.

-If more than one status applies to you, the IRS states that you should choose the status that creates the least tax liability for you.
-Keep in mind that it’s always a good idea to have a conversation with everyone who might be affected by your filing status, such as your spouse, dependent or a relative who lived in your household for more than half the tax year and for whom you provided financial support.
+If more than one status applies to you, the IRS states that you should choose the status with the lowest tax liability.
+Also, you should have a conversation with everyone who might be affected by your filing status, including your spouse, dependents or relatives who lived in your household, and you’ve provided financial support for more than half the tax year for them.
 The IRS can reject your tax return if it conflicts with the status of another tax return that has been previously accepted.

 If you’re still unsure which filing status is the most beneficial to you, you can use the interactive assistance provided by the IRS to determine your filing status.